KarrimorRifle/SCC230-GroupProject/app/backend/python/app/routes/hub/schedule/README.md

     -   MUST BE THE ONLY Param PASSED EXCEPT IsDraft IF USER HAS ONLY TOGGLE ACTIVE ACCESS
 -	(small int)IsDraft – Holds value 0 or 1 representing draft status of schedule
     -   MUST BE THE ONLY Param PASSED EXCEPT IsActive IF USER HAS ONLY TOGGLE ACTIVE ACCESS
--	(small int)IsPublic - Holds value 0 or 1 representing if schedule is public to all users (Does Nothing Yet)
+-	(small int)IsPublic - Holds value 0 or 1 representing if schedule is public to all users
 -	(dict[])Code – list of function blocks that make up the code for specified schedule
 -	(dict)Trigger – dictionary of DeviceIDs as keys paired with string of array holding data